 3. The Cloud Forest

-TIP1: Make sure to have at least 1,5 hours of your spare time, and bring a jacket, as it is quite chilly and moist inside the conservation area.
+PRO TIP: Make sure to save at least 1.5 hours for this attraction and also bring a jacket, as it is quite chilly and moist inside the conservation area.

 5. Singapore Zoo

 Singapore Zoo is actually one of the top attractions in this country-city and one of the best zoos in the entire world!

 28 hectares of animals living in their natural-like habitat!
 Can you imagine it?

 During your visit to the Singapore Zoo, you will see otters, pygmy hippos, giant crocodiles, lions, zebras, rhinoceros, orangutans, and many, many other animals!

 The Zoo is a big complex with 4 options that you can choose from:

 - Singapore Zoo – the place where you will see more than 2.800 animals representing over 300 species of mammals, birds, and reptiles.

 - Jurong Birds Park – it hosts 5,000 birds from 400 species and it is actually one of the largest free-flying aviaries in the world!